 “Cornelius Waldo hath left a fowling piece for further security of the 40 sh for which he stands ingaged for his brother Thomas for a fine unto ye coutree & thereupon The Court is pleased to forbear Leviing ye sd fine from him before Ipswich Court next.”

-Cornelius probably first settled at Ipswich where he became John Cogswell’s farmer, and he married Hannah daughter of John and Elizabeth Thompson Cogswell of Ipswich who was born 1624 at Westbury Leigh Co Wilts England before Jan 2 1651, for on that date John Cogswell Sr. conveyed to his son in law Cornelius Waldo a house and 49 acres of land at Chebacco Falls.
-This estate was sold by Cornelius Waldo of Chelmsford and Hannah, his wife, February 15, 1668 and it was there that he probably lived during his residence at Ipswich, although September 14 1652 he bought the house on High Street in Ipswich which known as the old Waldo house, but which he sold August 31, 1654. (from Four Generations of the Waldo Family in America)
+Cornelius probably first settled at Ipswich where he became John Cogswell’s farmer, and he married Hannah daughter of John and Elizabeth Thompson Cogswell of Ipswich who was born 1624 at Westbury Leigh Co Wilts England before Jan 2 1651, for on that date John Cogswell Sr. conveyed to his son-in-law Cornelius Waldo a house and 49 acres of land at Chebacco Falls.
+This estate was sold by Cornelius Waldo of Chelmsford and Hannah, his wife, February 15, 1668 and it was there that he probably lived during his residence at Ipswich, although in September 14 1652 he bought the house on High Street in Ipswich, known as the old Waldo house, but which he sold August 31, 1654. (from Four Generations of the Waldo Family in America)

 Richard Betts’ Deed of Sale